skolakoda/teorija-razvoja-igara/25-vektori/vektori.md

 There are two ways for describing a vector in 2D: polar coordinates and Cartesian coordinates.
 Polar coordinates describe its length and direction, Cartesian coordinates describe its horizontal and vertical displacement.

-## Jedinični vektor (normalizacija vektora)
+## Normalizacija vektora (jedinični vektor)

-A unit vector is a vector with a magnitude of one.
+A unit vector is a vector with a length of 1.
 We can convert any vector to a unit vector that points in the same direction, but has unit length.

+To normalize a vector, divide each component by the vector's length.
+If we want to normalize vector (3,4), we divide each component by its length, 5, to get (3/5, 4/5).

 X-axis of unit vector is typically called `i`, y-axis is `j`, and z-axis is `k`.

+In games, when we are dealing with directions (as opposed to positions or velocities), it is important that they have unit length.
+For example, let's say there is a gun pointing in the direction of (1,0) that shoots a bullet at 20 m/s.
+What is the velocity of the bullet?
+Since the direction has length 1, we can just multiply the direction and the bullet speed to get the bullet velocity: (20,0).

 ## Normal Vectors